 Since joining Winchester in 2008, I have taught a wide variety of modules across the English Literature, Film, and American Studies programmes.
 I was programme leader for the BA (Hons) English Literature programmes between 2015 and 2019 and wrote the MA English Literature programme.
-I specialise in twentieth-century and contemporary English literature and film, with a focus on performance, memory, and the ethics of torture.
-I currently teach undergraduate modules on World Literature, Modernism and Postmodernism, Critical Theory, Literary Adaptations and Literature and Psychoanalysis, and sometimes teach postgraduate modules on performance in film/theatrical adaptations, and the philosophy of memory.
+I specialise in twentieth-century and contemporary English literature and film, with a focus on acting and performance, memory, and the ethics of torture.
+I currently teach undergraduate modules on World Literature, Modernism and Postmodernism, Critical Theory, Literary Adaptations and Literature and Psychoanalysis, and sometimes teach postgraduate modules on Adaptation and Performance and Literature and Memory.

-My first monograph, Hollywood Remakes, Deleuze and the Grandfather Paradox (2014), was followed by publications on subjects ranging from the existential philosophy of Hal Hartley to the use of colour in relation to memory in Michael Haneke’s The White Ribbon, as well as two essays on great performances—John Barrymore (published 2017) and Peter Sellers (forthcoming 2018).
-My next publication is on the modernism of John Frankenheimer, Shane, hidden representations of female Autism Spectrum Disorder onscreen, and a piece for the 2010s volume in the Star Dacades series on Michelle Williams and Jessica Chastain (all forthcoming in 2020-2021).
-I will also publish my new monograph for SUNY press on etiquette and torture in film performance sometime in late 2021, early 2022.
+My first monograph, Hollywood Remakes, Deleuze and the Grandfather Paradox (2014), was followed by publications on subjects ranging from the existential philosophy of Hal Hartley to the use of colour in relation to memory in Michael Haneke’s The White Ribbon, as well as two essays on great performances - John Barrymore (2017) and Peter Sellers (2018).
+I have publications on Jaws, the 1970s films of John Frankenheimer, Shane, hidden representations of female Autism Spectrum Disorder onscreen, and a piece for the 2010s volume in the Star Dacades series on Michelle Williams and Jessica Chastain (all forthcoming in 2020-2021).
+I will also publish my new monograph for SUNY press on Etiquette and Torture in film performance sometime in late 2021, early 2022.

 I gained my doctorate in 2010 from the University of Southampton under the supervision of Professor Linda Ruth Williams.
 I am currently supervising three PhD candidates and welcome any expressions of interest regarding doctoral study, and have supervised on doctoral student to completion.

 Areas of expertise